playplay/kata-doubles/learningPath/discovering-the-project.md

 >⚙️ Order "une tartine" by running the command `./prepareTartineAuPoivron`.

-In out kitchen we use an oven named [Kulinarisk](../vendor/akei/kulinarisk/Kulinarisk.php) from AKEI, the well known Swedish company.
+In our kitchen we use an oven named [Kulinarisk](../vendor/akei/kulinarisk/Kulinarisk.php) from AKEI, the well known Swedish company.
 Our cook is well-used to it as you can see [in the tests](../tests/CuisinierTest.php).

 >⚙️ Run the tests!